 All new students are required to attend orientation.
 If you do not attend the scheduled orientation, you will be charged a late registration fee and will not be allowed to register for classes until you complete the orientation process.
 It is also possible that you may lose scholarship privileges if you do not attend.

 “Conversation Pods” is a registered student organization which arranges small groups of international and American students to meet each week for the purpose of practicing and improving English speaking skills in informal settings.

 Special events, including international and U.S. holiday celebrations, and field trips are organized by the English language program, the SVSU Student Life and Recreation offices, and international student clubs to offer numerous opportunities to increase cultural awareness.
 All SVSU students, including American students and international students in addition to ELP students, are welcome to participate.

 Inform us in advance if you are planning to live on campus.
-You must first complete the housing form (included in the admission envelope) and return it to our office as soon as possible.
+Please complete the online housing application (also included in the admission packet) as soon as possible.
 To reserve a space, you must send a U.S. $200 housing pre-payment with your application at least one month before the start of the semester.
 Please note, if you do not receive a U.S. visa, the housing pre-payment will be fully refunded.

 For questions regarding housing, contact email@example.com.
 If you plan to live off campus, we assume that you have made your own arrangements for housing.

 Due to housing demands we cannot guarantee housing upon arrival.
 We MUST be notified at least one month in advance.

 The international student advisors in the Office of International Programs are available to assist students with a variety of their needs, which may include personal and cultural advising, visa regulations to maintain legal student status, health insurance, academic advising, and support for club activities and events.